Pomax/BezierInfo-2/components/sections/preface/content.en-GB.md

 If you have suggestions for new sections, hit up the [Github issue tracker](https://github.com/pomax/BezierInfo-2/issues) (also reachable from the repo linked to in the upper right).
 If you have questions about the material, there's currently no comment section while I'm doing the rewrite, but you can use the issue tracker for that as well.
 Once the rewrite is done, I'll add a general comment section back in, and maybe a more topical "select this section of text and hit the 'question' button to ask a question about it" system.
 We'll see.

-## Buy me a coffee?
+## Help support the book!

-If you enjoyed this book, or you simply found it useful for something you were trying to get done, and you were wondering how to let me know you appreciated this book, you can always [buy me a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QPRDLNGDANJSW), however-much a coffee is where you live.
-This work has grown over the years, from a small primer to a 70ish print-page-equivalent reader on the subject of Bézier curves, and a lot of coffee went into the making of it.
+If you enjoyed this book, or you simply found it useful for something you were trying to get done, and you were wondering how to let me know you appreciated this book, you have two options: you can either head on over to the [Patreon page](https://patreon.com/bezierinfo) for this book, or if you prefer to make a one-time donation, head on over to the [buy Pomax a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QPRDLNGDANJSW) page.
+This work has grown from a small primer to a 70-plus print-page-equivalent reader on the subject of Bézier curves over the years, and a lot of coffee went into the making of it.
 I don't regret a minute I spent on writing it, but I can always do with some more coffee to keep on writing!

 </div>